masoodfaisal/ml-workshop/docs/setup-v2.md

 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/1-5-two-operator-groups-delete-one.png)

-After a few minutes, on GUI go back to _Installed Operators_ and wait until these Open Data Hub and Jenkins operators are installed as shown:
+After a few minutes, on GUI go back to _Installed Operators_ and wait until these Open Data Hub and Jenkins operators are installed as shown.
+If any are still in _Pending Update_ state after 5 mins, delete them and they should install within 5-10 mins.
 ![](https://github.com/masoodfaisal/ml-workshop/blob/main/docs/images/1-5-operatorhub-install-succeeded-incl--spark-seldon.png)